 Background

-Modifications to ERCOT data products (reports and extracts) can have unintended downstream consequences on the process that download and ingest that data and can impact stakeholder business processes and analysis.
-Process modifications can be hindered by short timeframes and a lack of specifications and sample data that can be used to for design and testing.
-This is compounded by a lack of transparency and Market Participant involvement in the early stages of planning.
+Modifications to ERCOT data products (reports and extracts) have the potential to adversely impact downstream Market Participant systems and processes that download and post-process ERCOT data.
+These impacts can affect stakeholder business processes and analysis.
+The modifications to downstream systems required by these changes can be hindered by a lack of advance notice, accurate specifications, and appropriate sample data that can be used to for design and testing.
+These impacts could be mitigated by increased transparency and Market Participant involvement in the early stages of change planning.

 This document is an attempt to capture and validate the problem statements related to the impacts created by changes to data products so that we can begin to explore potential solutions.